skupperproject/skupper-website/input/start/index.md

 ## Step 4: Connect your namespaces

 After initialization, we have the infrastructure we need, but nothing is connected.
+To create the connection, we'll use two Skupper commands in concert:

+    skupper generate-secret <output-secret-file>
+    skupper connect <input-secret-file>

 To securely form a connection between namespaces, we first need a secret that signifies permission to connect.
-Use the `skupper secret` command to generate a secret for another namespace:
+Use the `skupper generate-secret` command to generate a secret for another namespace:

-<p class="code-block-label">Namespace 1</p>
+<div class="code-block-label">Namespace 1</div>

-    $ skupper secret ~/secret.yaml
+    $ skupper generate-secret ~/secret.yaml

 With the secret in hand, we're ready to connect.
 Pass the secret from namespace 1 to the `skupper connect` command in namespace 2:

-<p class="code-block-label">Namespace 2</p>
+<div class="code-block-label">Namespace 2</div>

     $ skupper connect ~/secret.yaml

 Let's see if the status has changed.
 If the connection is made, you should see the following:

-<p class="code-block-label">Namespace 1</p>
+<div class="code-block-label">Namespace 1</div>

     $ skupper status
     Namespace '<ns1>' is ready.
 It is connected to 1 other namespace.

-<p class="code-block-label">Namespace 2</p>
+<div class="code-block-label">Namespace 2</div>

     $ skupper status
     Namespace '<ns2>' is ready.
 It is connected to 1 other namespace.